Detoxification - The Process

 Dangerous Withdrawal Symptoms

-Alcohol and tranquilizers produce the most dangerous physical withdrawal.
-Suddenly stopping alcohol or tranquilizers can lead to seizures, strokes, or heart attacks in high risk clients.
+Alcohol and tranquillizers produce the most dangerous physical withdrawal.
+Suddenly stopping alcohol or tranquillizers can lead to seizures, strokes, or heart attacks in high risk clients.
 A medically supervised detox can minimise these withdrawal symptoms and reduce the risk of dangerous complications.
 This is why it is so important to undergo the detoxification process with medical intervention and emotional support, rather than trying to manage it alone.

 Some of the dangerous symptoms of alcohol and tranquillizer withdrawal are: